DIY Pull-Out Cabinet Drawer Projects and Tips

 Most cabinet manufacturers now include roll-out shelves in their base cabinets.
-But if you don’t have this convenience, this project will one-up those shelves.
+But if you don’t have this convenience, this project will explain how to build your own lower cabinet rollouts.
 Here we’ll show you how to make an entire roll-out pantry.
 The hardware consists of two heavy-duty bottom-mounted slides and one center-mounted top slide that together can support 130 lbs.
 Again, construct your unit to suit your needs.

 We made our bottom tray 3-1/2 in. tall and the upper ones 2-1/2 in. tall.
 You may want to include only two trays if you’ll be storing cereal boxes and other tall packages.
 Since you’ll be converting your door from swinging to rolling mode, you’ll need to remove the door and hinges.
 You’ll also have to remove the existing handle and reinstall it centered on the door.
 If your hardware mounts from the backside, install it before attaching the door.